 You can choose not to have information about you shared or used for any purpose beyond providing your own treatment or care.

 From 25 May 2018 you can choose to stop your confidential patient information being used for purposes other than your own care and treatment.
 This choice is known as a national data opt-out.
 If you choose to opt out, NHS Digital will apply your opt-out from 25 May 2018.
-All other health and social care organisations are required to apply your opt-out by March 2020.
-Find out more about the national data opt-out.
+All other health and social care organisations are required to apply your opt-out by 30 September 2021.

 Page last reviewed: 24 May 2018